What are the common factors behind pet ear diseases and how do you treat the problem?

 Pseudomonas Otitis Before And After Treatment

-What are the predisposing factors of ear infections and diseases?
+What are the predisposing factors of pet ear infections and diseases?

 Predisposing factors are those which do not directly cause otitis, but make it easier to develop.
 The common predisposing factors include excessively waxy ears, hairy ear canals and conformational features such as ears that hang loosely as opposed to ears that stand erect.
-This is due to increased humidity in the ear canal and excessive moisture from swimming.
+This can cause increased humidity in the ear canal and excessive moisture in the ear canals after swimming.
 In certain breeds such as Sharpies, the ear canal is naturally very narrow with a tight ear flap which increases humidity and prevents natural clearing of wax.
 This type of breed is also more likely to be affected with the primary cause of otitis – atopy.
+French Bulldogs and English Bulldogs not only are prone to atopy, but they can also suffer with narrow, slit-like, horizontal ear canals which can lead to entrapment of waxy debris and hairs, predisposing to infection.

-What are the perpetuating factors of ear infections?
+What are the perpetuating factors of canine and feline ear infections?

 Bacterial and yeast infections as well as pathological changes induced by the otitis are common perpetuating factors if not dealt with adequately.
 Two overlooked perpetuating causes are the failure to clear the horizontal ear canal of debris adequately and the development of middle ear disease, otitis media.
 This is where the the use of a video otoscope really helps.
 We have seen many cases over the years where the recurrent otitis has been caused mainly be the fact that the horizontal ear canal has not been cleared fully of debris or a film of adherent debris has developed on the surface of the ear drum, preventing the proper “self cleaning” mechanism of the ear called “epithelial migration” from working.
 Video otoscopy allows us to safely remove adherent debris from the ear drum and safely flush the middle ear in cases of otitis media.
 Video otoscopy is also the only safe tool for removing hard concretions of wax called ceruminoliths from the ear canal.